YuriODev/python-yuriodev-02-conditional-statements/README.md

 - **Forks and Derivatives**: Permitted for personal and non-commercial purposes, provided this license is included in any derived works.

 For more details, refer to the [LICENSE](./LICENSE) file.

----

-Let me know if you'd like further tweaks!